Background

 The UK Average Is Lower Than You Think

-In 2024, the average car in the UK travelled 7,100 miles per year.
+In 2024, the average car mileage per year UK-wide was 7,100 miles.
 That's quite a drop from 20 years ago when cars covered around 9,100 miles annually.
 British drivers are using their cars less, mainly because we're doing far less business travel than before.

 According to the Department for Transport's National Travel Survey, business mileage has fallen dramatically over the past two decades - dropping 64% from an average of 1,100 miles per year down to just 400.
 Commuting patterns have shifted too.
 Before the pandemic, the average car covered around 2,700 miles per year on commuting alone.
 That figure now sits between 2,200 and 2,300 miles as remote and hybrid working has become more commonplace.